EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/invoking_api_java.md

    }
    ```

-With the programming work completed, we can now test run the code.
+With the programming work completed, you can test the codes by the following steps:

 1. Open the `src/main/java/com.example.batteryweb` directory and double click the `BatteryWebApplication` class to open it.